Some Shocking Alcohol Abuse Statistics You May Not Know

 Treatment for alcohol abuse begins when an individual accepts that there is a problem and makes the decision to stop drinking.
 Inpatient treatment entails three phases.

 - Detoxification – Occurs immediately after stopping alcohol use.
-During this phase, individuals undergo continual medical monitoring in the event that severe or life-threatening symptoms begin.
+During this phase, individuals undergo continual medical monitoring if severe or life-threatening symptoms begin.
 Severe withdrawal symptoms may involve delirium tremens, commonly called the DTs, hallucinations or seizures.